Being Famous for 15 Minutes

 A couple women once complimented me for not getting sucked into carrying a device that has GPS tracking.
 They told me sometimes the pleasure of running is lessened by giving so much attention to all the stats a device gives.

 I had to deflect the compliment because the reason I don’t carry a device is that I lack initiative.
-Sometimes I am interested in the pace or how far it was, and I’ll ask someone I ran with who has one.
+Sometimes I am interested in the pace or the distance, and I’ll ask someone I ran with who has one.

 In a post from earlier this year, How to Become a Really Slow Runner, I detailed how I’ve slowed down immensely.
 This is the real reason I run with binoculars—not because I’m trying to be a fancy boy.

-When I’m unfamiliar with the route at a running club get-together, and I’ve fallen way behind everyone else, I can keep the group in sight.
-This prevents me from losing my way and becoming lost.
+When I’m unfamiliar with the route at a running club get-together and I’ve fallen way behind everyone else, I can keep the group in sight.
+This means search and rescue can have a pleasant evening at home instead of looking for me.

 Several times over the past few weeks, I’ve been awoken in the middle of the night by an animal in my front yard grunting and making high-pitched howls.